 Frosting/Decoration Options

-- White dye-free sprinkles for snowflake decorating OR Valentine's Day pink sprinkles linked here OR Valentine's Day heart sprinkles linked here (these are all not refined sugar-free)
+- White dye-free sprinkles for snowflake decorating OR Valentine's Day pink sprinkles OR Valentine's Day heart sprinkles (not all are refined sugar-free, see labels before selecting)

 Instructions